windhamg/passport-uashib/README.md

     passport.use(strategy);

-The name of the strategy is `'uwsaml'`, but you can use the `.name` property of the Strategy to refer to that.
+The name of the strategy is `'uasaml'`, but you can use the `.name` property of the Strategy to refer to that.

 You will typically want to use sessions to allow users to authenticate only once per-sesion.
 The next functions are called by Passport to serialize and deserialize the user to the session.
-As noted in the comments, you would typically want to serialize only the unique ID (`.netID`) and reconstitute the user from your database during deserialzie.
+As noted in the comments, you would typically want to serialize only the unique ID (`.Shib-uid`) and reconstitute the user from your database during deserialzie.
 But to keep things simple, the script serializes the entire user and deserializes it again.

     passport.serializeUser(function(user, done){
         done(null, user);